MDeiml/LD46/README.md

 # LD46
-Team Name: ?
+Team Name: The Knights of the Coconut
-Projekt Name: ?
+Projekt Name: to be disclosed